The fantastic Microbial Ecophysiology Lab (Summer 2026)

 FORMER LAB MEMBERS:

 Kayla Pollman (she/her).
 Former Undergraduate Research Assistant.
-Current position: Pfizer (training program).
+Current position: lab assistant in a clinic.

 Hasnain Altaf (he/his).
 Former Undergraduate Research Assistant.
 Current position: Dental Student at UConn Health.